 FMT_LIM.2.1/Loader The TSF shall be designed in a manner that limits its availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced: The TSF prevents deploying the Loader functionality after locking the chip to

 Flash booting mode.

 Dependencies: FMT_LIM.1 Limited capabilities.

-The TOE Functional Requirement "Trusted path (FTP_TRP.1)" is specified as follows.
+The TOE Functional Requirement "Inter-TSF trusted channel (FTP_ITC.1)" is specified as follows.